aoloe/js-words-snake/README.md

 Create a snake of words between a _tail word_ and the _head one_.

+I've creatd this game for my family and friends.
+The main goal being to learn more about vue.js and about sortable / droppable list elements.

 ## Install

 - `git clone https://github.com/aoloe/js-words-snake.git snake`